JordanKoeller/MirageOld/debugging/buglist2.md

 ## General Bugs
   - Gradient tool in magmapanalysis is tempermental.
   - FileExplorers don't auto-add extensions.
+DONE
   - Be able to load just the Parameters from a params file for exploring.
   - Properly scaling MagMaps with relative magnification as positive or negative.
   - Cleaner unit conversion protocols.